MahdiSaberii/CycMit-MRI/README.md

   </a>
 </p>

-This repository contains the official implementation of **[Training-Free Mitigation of Adversarial Attacks on Deep Learning-Based MRI Reconstruction](https://arxiv.org/abs/2501.01908)**.
+This repository provides the official implementation of our proposed cyclic mitigation strategy for adversarially robust computational MRI.
 <img src="Results/combined.gif">